 Flow Monitoring: The annual water allotment for this project is 300 AF/year from two artesian well sources.
-These wells produced 258 AF for the project during the 2013-2014 water year.
-Well 419 was temporarily turned off in January 2014 in preparation for a range improvement burn in the southwestern meadow.
+These wells produced 258 AF for the project during the 2013- a range improvement burn in the southwestern meadow.
 However, due to climatic conditions and subsequent lack of burn days per CalFire, the burn was not conducted and flows from the well resumed in February.
 Flows exiting the pond via the north and south spring channels continue to be managed to prevent connectivity to the Owens River.